2022 California Housing Legislation Highlights

 AB 2166 (Mayes) Sets aside 30% of federal Community Development Block Grant money for helping low & moderate income homebuyers.
 Inactive.
 Held in Committee

 AB 2170 (Grayson) Gives current & future occupants & nonprofits priority in buying foreclosed 1–4 unit buildings.
-Passed Assembly 76–0
+Signed into law by the Governor.

 Homelessness

 SB 513 (Hertzberg) Funding for pet facilities, food, & health at homeless shelters.
-Passed Senate 36–0
+Passed Senate 36–0.
+Held in Assembly committee

 SB 914 (Rubio) Goal to end homelessness among domestic violence survivors, their children, & unaccompanied women.
-Passed Senate 37–0
+Signed into law by the Governor

 SB 1083 (Skinner) Grants to prevent homelessness for families & pregnant people.
-Passed Senate 39–0
+Signed into law by the Governor

 AB 1685 (Bryan) Waiver of parking fines for people who are homeless, up to $1500 per person per year.
-Passed Assembly 74–0
+Passed Assembly & Senate, vetoed by governor

 AB 2011 (Quirk-Silva) Funding for RV parks and subsidies for RV dwellers.
 Gut and amended into a housing production bill